 - The main advantage of winder stairs is that they require less space than many other types of stairs.
 They are very common in older homes, often used as a secondary staircase where the grand staircase may have been in the entry and the winder used as an access to the kitchen.

 - They have more visual interest.
 Winder stairs seem to create a more seamless transition, visually, as they meander around corners.
 For this reason, they have gained popularity in modern homes.
 Their compactness has also made them attractive in sustainable home designs.

 - Winder stairs are a little harder to navigate than L stairs.

 - It can be more difficult to add a handrail to these than some of the other types of stairs.

-- Like L shaped stairs, a center support is typically required.
+- Like with L shaped stairs, a center support is typically required.

-Spiral stairs are a often confused with curved stairs.
-Although, both types of stairs follow a helical arc (like the shape of a spring), spiral stairs usually are made very compact and the treads radiate around a center pole.
+Spiral stairs are often confused with curved stairs.
+Although both types of stairs follow a helical arc (like the shape of a spring), spiral stairs usually are made very compact and the treads radiate around a center pole.

 Example of Spiral stairs Projects